M66B/FairEmail/FAQ.md

 * Says '*Still here*' within 3 minutes
 * The email server does not support push messages
 * The keep-alive interval is lower than 12 minutes

-In addition, the trash and spam folders will be automatically set to checking for new messages after three successive [too many simultaneous connections](#user-content-faq23) errors.

 <br />